kritichi9/commitanalysis/README.md

 ```bash
 jupyter notebook
 ```

 Open CommitAnalysis.ipynb and run all cells.
-Also, the file with all output's is added as CommitAnalysiswithOutput.ipynb which can downloaded and viewed locally
+Also, the file with all output's is added as CommitAnalysiswithOutput.ipynb which can downloaded and viewed locally.
 Note: For some reason CommitAnalysiswithOutput.ipynb this is not viewable properly on git we need to download the file locally
 For running through the Python Script.
-But it is better to run on Google Collab as it has GPU support and running the model locally will much be better.
+But it is better to run on Google Collab as it has GPU support and running the model locally is slow.
 Run:
 ``` python commit_analysis.py```

 6. **Results**